AlexRD-42/stack-allocator/documents/specs.md

 # Fragmentation
 How to deal with fragmentation?
+- Create a neural network to choose the best fit

 // Megablock: How many blocks can be represented by a size_t in metadata
 // Or BLOCK_PAGE_SIZE
 // For example: block_size 8 and size_t = 8 bytes, 64 bits per size_t for 8 bytes of block = 512 bytes